brainbrian/brainbrian-gatsby/content/posts/2016-03-07-bullion-peak-crystal-mountain-backcountry/index.md

 ---
-title: 'Splitboarding in the Crystal Mountain Backcountry'
+title: "Splitboarding in the Crystal Mountain Backcountry"
-date: '2016-03-07'
+date: "2016-03-07"
 categories:
-    - 'snowboarding'
+  - "snowboarding"
 ---

 We made it out to Bullion Basin for what possibly could have been a very wet afternoon.
 We had received some snow the week prior, but it warmed and rained on Saturday.